PramodToleti/Task-Management-Sys-MERN/README.md

 ## Contributing

-We welcome contributions from the community to enhance the functionality of the project.
+We welcome contributions from the community to enhance the functionality of the project 😀.
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make the necessary changes in your branch.
 4. Commit and push your changes.
 5. Open a pull request with a detailed description of the changes.

 Please ensure your code adheres to the project's coding standards and includes appropriate documentation. 🙌